SebastienGllmt/Jixel/README.md

 This is the Jixel Game Engine made for handling pixel-based games in Java.

-This project has no other dependencies.
+This project requires Java 7 but has no other dependencies.

 This is still currently in the works.